Do you want to run great online meetings, workshops and events?

 Are you making the best use of virtual opportunities to engage with people, to explore issues creatively, and to reach decisions?

-We are also able to deliver a stand alone (2 hour) workshop, designed as an introduction to our in-depth 6 session ‘Facilitating Virtual Events’ course.
-The workshop explores how we can take the ‘live’ facilitation skills we’ve learned, into a virtual environment, maintaining our values while we do so.
+We are also able to deliver a stand alone (2 hour) workshop, designed as an introduction to our in-depth 7 session ‘Facilitating Virtual Events’ course.
+The workshop explores how we can take our face to face facilitation skills, into a virtual environment, maintaining our values while we do so.
 This training considers some of the challenges in working virtually, and review some tips and tools to make the virtual experience engaging, participatory and productive.